-Supports: Sinus support, respiratory health & lactation*
+Supports: Sinus support, respiratory health, and lactation*

 Nettle is a perennial herb that is native to Europe, Asia, Northern Africa, and North America.
 While you can cultivate this herb in a garden or field, as we do on our 350-acre Certified Organic farm in Brevard, North Carolina, this herb is also commonly found growing in forests and alongside roads and meadows.

-Gaia Herbs Plant Force Liquid Iron® is a highly popular supplement amongst both pregnant and breastfeeding women that contains Gaia-grown® Nettle in it plus Beet root, Dandelion, Fennel, Parsley, Rice, Sea Buckthorn, Star Anise, Yellow Dock and organic honey to form a delicious, orange-flavored syrup that is free of any fillers and binders.
+Gaia Herbs Plant Force Liquid Iron® is a highly popular supplement amongst both pregnant and breastfeeding women that contains Nettle plus Beet root, Dandelion, Fennel, Parsley, Rice, Sea Buckthorn, Star Anise, Yellow Dock and organic honey to form a delicious, orange-flavored syrup that is free of any fillers and binders.